katopz/stack-logo/README.md

-# SVG Logo
+# Stack Logo
-Unofficial SVG for lazy goggling purpose, File will remain untouch as possible including file's name.
+Unofficial random stack logo as SVG for lazy goggling purpose, File will remain untouch as possible including file's name.

 # Preview
 - [ ] TODO : Auto preview here, just clone it and do local preview for workaround sry! ;)